mustafaDabah/Cryptocurrency-Finance-Price-Tracker/README.md

 ## Cryptocurrency Finance Price Tracker

-A Cryptocurrency Finance Price Tracker I created for the sake of practicing React and context api .
+A Cryptocurrency Finance Price Tracker I created for the sake of practicing React .
 It features design patterns recommended by the documentation.
 Some of the tools used include: <br />

 * Hooks (and custom hooks)